gourshete/gourshete.github.io/_posts/2019-07-11-scopes-in-rails.markdown

 layout: post
 title:  "Scopes in Rails"
 date:   2019-07-11
-keywords: "rails github gryffindor learning ruby scopes class method"
+keywords: "rails github gryffindor learning ruby scopes class method default scope named scope unscoped swapnil edge case Let's first understand how scopes work in Rails.
+When we define a scope on an ActiveRecord model.This is just one way to use default scope.
+You can use default scopes `n` number of times in a Model.
+They all will be club together in the resulting query.Scopes can be extended to have methods defined within themselves. associations work with Scopes"
 ---

 Recently I was calling create method on an active-record model object.
 But it failed in validation, because